MakerNetwork/MakerNet.work/README.md

    foreman s -p 3000
    ```

-11. You should now be able to access your local development FabManager instance by accessing `http://localhost:3000` in your web browser.
+11. You should now be able to access your local development MakerNet instance by accessing `http://localhost:3000` in your web browser.

 12. You can login as the default administrator using the following credentials:
     - user: admin@fab-manager.com